KARTHIK6669/KDD_Project/README.md

-# Beginners Sports Analytics NFL Dataset
+# Detailed NFL Play-by-Play Data

 This project is a part of the Knowledge Discovery in Databases (ITCS-6162) course under the Computer Science department of University of North Carolina at Charlotte.